 - a.
-There shall be only three components in the pricing of the loan viz., the interest charge, processing charge and the insurance premium (which includes the administrative charges in respect thereof). - b.
+There shall be only three components in the pricing of the loan viz., the interest, processing Fee and the insurance premium (which includes the administrative charges in respect thereof). - b.
 There will be no penalty charged on delayed payment. - c.
 The company shall not collect any Security Deposit/Margin from the borrower. - d.
 The company shall use the standard format of the loan agreement in the language understood by the borrower. - e.
-Every borrower shall be provided a loan card reflecting:
+Every borrower shall be provided a loan card reflecting: - Information which adequately identifies the borrower; - Simplified factsheet on pricing; - All other terms and conditions attached to the loan; - Acknowledgements by the company of all repayments including instalments received and the final discharge; and - Details of the grievance redressal system, including the name and contact number of the nodal officer of the company.

-- Information which adequately identifies the borrower; - Simplified factsheet on pricing; - All other terms and conditions attached to the loan; - Acknowledgements by the company of all repayments including instalments received and the final discharge; and - Details of the grievance redressal system, including the name and contact number of the nodal officer of the company. - All entries in the loan card should be in a language understood by the borrower. - f.
-The effective rate of interest charged by the company should be prominently displayed n all its offices and in the literature issued by it and on its website.
+- All entries in the loan card should be in a language understood by the borrower. - f.
+The effective rate of interest charged by the company should be prominently displayed in all its offices and in the literature issued by it and on its website.

-2. Multiple-lending, Over-borrowing and Ghost-borrowers:
+2. Microfinance borrowers, Multiple-lending and Over-indebtedness:

 - a.
-The company shall lend to individual borrowers who are not a member of the Joint Liability Group (JLG)or to borrowers that are members of JLG. - b.
-There may be a minimum period of moratorium between the grant of the loan and thedue date of the repayment of the first installment.
-The moratorium shall not be less than the frequency of repayment e.g. in the case of weekly repayment, the moratorium shallnot be less than one week.
+The company follows two types of lending methodology to serve its customer, these are individual and Joint Liability Group(JLG) lending model. - b.
+There will be a minimum period of moratorium between the grant of the loan and the due date of the repayment of the first installment.
+The moratorium shall not be less than the frequency of repayment e.g. in the case of weekly repayment, the moratorium shall not be less than one week. - c.
+Company shall not lend to the borrowers whose monthly repayment obligations of all the loans in the household is more than the 50% of the monthly income of the household - d.
+Company shall also not lend to the borrowers whose annual household income is more than Rs.3 lakhs